rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 Here are the instructions for an F1 target.
 The instructions are very similar for an F4, just choose the correct `.elf` file.

-### Turn on Debugger
+### Turn on the Debugger

 Connect the debugger to your flight controller.
-Here is the pinout for the Flip32 and Flip32+
+Here is the pinout for the Flip32 and Flip32+:
 ![flip32 pinout](http://www.dronetrest.com/uploads/db5290/694/14344b7ed01cb324.jpg)

 Plug in the debugger and start openocd (you will need sudo privileges):